IT3038C/IT3038C.github.io/docs/week-12.md

 Check out <https://github.com/miguelgrinberg/microblog/tree/v0.1> which is the official flask tutorial.
 This application is called flaskr, a microblog built in flask.
 Follow the README on instructions on how to run this.

-Once it’s running, take a look at the application.
+Once it's running, take a look at the application.
 Create an account, login and create a post.
 Delete or edit the post.
 Continue until you feel comfortable with the application.
 Take a look at the code.
 Locate the routes for each type of request, like add, edit, update, and delete.

 ## Lab 11